Free dance (ice dance)

 The free dance (FD) is a segment of an ice dance competition, the second contested.
 It follows the rhythm dance (RD).
 Skaters perform "a creative dance program blending dance steps and movements expressing the character/rhythm(s) of the dance music chosen by the couple".
-Its duration is four minutes for senior ice dancers, and 3.5 minutes for juniors.
 American ice dancers Madison Chock and Evan Bates hold the highest recorded international FD score of 138.41 points.

 Background

 The free dance (FD) takes place after the rhythm dance in all junior and senior ice dance competitions.
 The International Skating Union (ISU), the body that oversees figure skating, defines the FD as "the skating by the couple of a creative dance program blending dance steps and movements expressing the character/rhythm(s) of the dance music chosen by the couple".
 The FD must have combinations of new or known dance steps and movements, as well as required elements.
 The program must "utilize the full ice surface," and be well-balanced.
 It must contain required combinations of elements (spins, lifts, steps, and movements), and choreography that express both the characters of the competitors and the music chosen by them.
 It must also display the skaters' "excellent skating technique" and creativity in expression, concept, and arrangement.
 The FD's choreography must reflect the music's accents, nuances, and dance character, and the ice dancers must "skate primarily in time to the rhythmic beat of the music and not to the melody alone".
 For senior ice dancers, the FD must have a duration of four minutes; for juniors, 3.5 minutes.

 American ice dancers Madison Chock and Evan Bates hold the highest RD score of 93.91, which they achieved at the World Team Trophy in 2023.
 (Note: After the 2018–2019 season, due to the change in grade of execution scores from −3 to +3 to −5 to +5, all statistics started from zero and all previous scores were listed as "historical".)